osquery/foundation/MOVING_PARTS.md

 Members of the Linux Foundation can help with changes.
 There is a installed GitHub app called `CommunityBridge: EasyCLA`.

+Help with this is best obtained through https://jira.linuxfoundation.org/servicedesk

 ### Azure CI

 This is maintained by Trail of Bits.